12 Best Things to Do in Beautiful Lake Königssee, Bayern (2024)

 🏨 Hotel Konigssee is a family-run, three-star hotel right by the lake and serves hearty Bavarian specialities.
 Read its reviews here.

-However, there are plenty of other accommodation options in the nearby Schönau am Königssee, where you have choices of mountain views, forests, heated pools and Bavarian cuisine.
+However, there are plenty of other accommodation options in the nearby Schönau am Königssee, where you can choose from mountain views, forests, heated pools, and Bavarian cuisine.

 A few of our favourites we found that have good reviews are: